Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Is Odometer Rollback Legal?

 No, odometer rollback isn’t legal.
-Odometer tampering that misrepresents a vehicle’s condition is considered a crime in the U.S. It’s been illegal since 1972.
-Since the government introduced the Truth in Mileage Act (TIMA) in 1986, sellers must disclose the vehicle mileage on the title.
+Odometer tampering that misrepresents a vehicle’s condition is considered a crime in the U.S. The practice has been illegal since 1972.
+The government introduced the Truth in Mileage Act (TIMA) in 1986, which requires sellers to disclose the vehicle’s mileage on the title.

 Due to risks involved and the costs incurred by unwary American buyers, the federal government was prompted to declare odometer tampering a federal crime under Title 49 U.S. Code 32703.
 The law states categorically that no person should alter or disconnect the odometer to adjust its readings.